 Like with wrongful death, it is two years after death.6 (A survival lawsuit lets the victim’s heirs sue on behalf of his/her estate.
 There are often combined with wrongful death lawsuits.)

 Need a lawyer?
 We are here to help…

 Considering suing for wrongful death?
 Contact our Los Angeles criminal defense attorneys.
-Call 877-631-3652 or fill out the form on this page.
+Call our attorneys at any time, or fill out the form on this page.
 We offer free consultations.

 In Colorado?
 Learn about wrongful death laws.

 - California Code of Civil Procedure 335.1.